-Notifications: CUET 2023 results announced.
-All India Topper(800/800) is from Cuet Possible.
+Notifications: CUET 2024 results announced.
 Congratulations to all successful candidates! đź‘Ź

 close